 Preparing for The Challenge

 The VSBC has recently restarted scheduled rides.
 Watch the VSBC ride calendar for rides up Mt.
 Diablo on weekdays and on weekends.
 We recommend riding up the mountain on weekdays if at all possible to avoid traffic.
 If you cannot ride on weekdays, an early morning ride on a weekend day can be nice, especially on an overcast day because many drivers visit the mountain for the view so there will be less traffic.
 Just remember to stay as far right as safely possible and use the pullouts and special bike turnouts when cars are behind you.
 When you descend, keep your speed down and stay close to the right because many cars coming uphill pass cyclists on blind curves and may stray across the double yellow line.

 Here are some climbing tips to help you improve your technique:

 Everyone arrives early to check in for the event at Monte Vista High School located at 3131 Stone Valley Road, Danville, CA. Then cyclists ride over to Athenian School on Mt.
 Diablo Scenic Blvd. to get ready for their wave.
 Cyclists are grouped in waves based on the time they think it will take to finish the climb.

-The first wave starts at 8:30 am and continue every few minutes.
+The first wave starts at 8:15 am and subsequent waves continue every few minutes.
 The first waves get to ascend using the whole road.
 Later waves must stay to the right.

 At the top, there is a mini-celebration with food and beverages to replenish after the climb.
 Then cyclists descend in waves and ride over to Monte Vista High School for a grand celebration with lots of delicious BBQ, drink, music, goodies and awards!
 Invite the family to join you there for the festivities!